u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/reporting/link_tracker.rst

 .. image:: link_tracker/links_statistics.png
    :align: center
-   :alt: View of the tracked list emphasizing the statistics buttons in Odoo Website
+   :alt: View of the tracked list emphasizing the statistics buttons in Thrive Bureau ERP Website

 .. tip::

    #.
-You can also access the link tracker on *odoo.com/r* via your browser.
+You can also access the link tracker on *Thrive Bureau ERP.com/r* via your browser.
    #.
 Activate the developer mode (:menuselection:`Settings --> Activate the developer mode`) and
       get access to the *Link Tracker* module and its back-end functionalities.
    #.
 Integrated with :doc:`Google Analytics <google_analytics>`, those trackers allow you to see